 For more great Low Fat Recipes, Low Calorie Recipes, Low Carbohydrate recipes, and Diabetic Recipes, check out my Diet Recipe Index.
 Also check out my Nutritional Chart for fat grams, carbohydrate grams, and calories for all your favorite foods.

-1/2 pound reduced-fat smoked turkey kielbasa, sliced and each slice cut into fourths
+- 1/2 pound turkey kielbasa (reduced-fat), sliced and each slice cut into fourths

-1 medium green or red bell pepper, cored, seeded, and chopped
+- 1 medium bell pepper (red or green), cored, seeded, and chopped

 In a nonstick skillet, cook turkey kielbasa pieces over medium heat until lightly browned.

 Add the onion, bell pepper, celery, and garlic; cook an additional five minutes.
 Add and stir chicken broth, beans, tomatoes, zucchini, carrot, parsley, red pepper flakes, and pepper; cover and cook on a low simmer for one hour, stirring occasionally.

 Remove from heat and serve in soup bowls.
 Serve with a sprinkle of green onions and lemon zest.

 * Learn how easy it is to make your own homemade Chicken Stock - Basic Chicken Stock.

 ** Fire-roasted tomatoes may be found in the Natural Foods section of some grocery stores.